bkesterbyld/maroon-potato/src/pages/index.md

       - title: Iterative
         subtitle: ''
         content: >
-          Get customer feedback fast, iterate quickly, and outmaneuver competitors.
-As your product concept evolves, backend software engineers can easily jump in and help make your beta more sophisticated.
+          Iterate quickly without infrastructure tasks and outmaneuver competitors.
+As your concept evolves, backend software engineers can easily jump in and help make your beta more sophisticated.
         actions:
           - label: Learn More
             url: /platform